 Transformation Strategy 3: Ensure all students’ equitable access to safe, modern educational facilities and appropriate learning resources.

 Although our building is almost 100 years old, our learning resources are modern and technology driven.
 We utilize iPads as a teaching resource so that instruction can be enhanced by the latest and the most up-to-date technological applications and practices.
 Promethean Boards are utilized on a daily basis to enrich instruction, and we recently installed Apple TV’s in each classroom as an instructional resource as well.

 Professional development is offered at the district and school level so that all can become familiar with technology instructional strategies and stay up-to-date on the latest best practices.

 All entrances remain locked throughout each school day except the front entrance.
 All guests and visitors must enter here and check in using a computerized identification system.
 Faculty and staff members use proximity readers for entry.
 Our stairs are protected by the use of barriers and supervision.
 Our school’s resource officer conducts walk-throughs to provide safety to our students.
 Crisis prevention and intervention plans are reviewed annually with staff.

 Each grade level and area has representatives on our School Improvement Team.
 During grade level meetings, the representatives will discuss any needs and bring those thoughts and ideas for overall school improvement back to each month's School Improvement Team meeting.
-Our timeline for discussions relating to our SIP will be as follows:

 Transformation Strategy 4: Initiate, sustain, and leverage strong external partnerships that support student learning and school success.